Skip Ribbon Commands

 // European Capital of Smart Tourism

 The European Capital of Smart Tourism is an initiative of the European Commission, which awards annual prizes to the European cities (with more than 100,000 inhabitants) that most distinguish themselves in four areas: sustainability, accessibility, digitalisation as well as cultural heritage and creativity.
-The initiative has so far had two editions: in 2019 and 2020.
+The initiative has so far had seven editions.

 // European Tourism Day

-An annual event held in Brussels, which brings together about 400 participants with the aim of exchanging information and opinions, addressing new challenges and opportunities for EU tourism, and sharing good practices in turning challenges into opportunities.
-Unfortunately, in 2019 and 2020, the European Commission did not develop any activities on this thematic day.
+A biennial event held in Brussels that brings together around 400 participants, with the aim of exchanging information and views, addressing new challenges and opportunities for EU tourism, and sharing best practices on turning challenges into opportunities.
+In 2019 and 2020, the European Commission did not organise any activities for this thematic day, resuming in 2023 and 2026 (which should have taken place in 2025).
+In the last two editions, representatives from Turismo de Portugal participated as speakers, and Aldeias Históricas featured in the exhibition section of the most recent edition.

 • Cooperation